Trusted Weatherford, TX Dentist

 I went to college at the University of Chicago and graduated from the University of Illinois College of Dentistry in 1991.
 I guess that would be considered my formal study.
 I think that any good doctor or lawyer or accountant would tell you, however, that their education really began after graduation.
 I’ve always believed in continuous improvement.
 I’m unafraid of change and am always eager to improve the way I practice.
 I’ve managed to surround myself with a remarkable team capable of connecting with all types of patients each of which has a a unique set of dental concerns.
 It’s taken a long time to understand that the patient os more important than the tooth and my technical skill set reflects that.
 Life happens and teeth are a small part.
 Although I still aggressively pursue the technical side of continuing education, my favorite and ongoing interest revolves around making dentistry easy for as many people as I can

-After graduating from the University of Chicago, he completed his dental doctorate at the University of Illinois College of Dentistry in 1991.
-He then served in the U.S. Navy Dental Corps for five years.
-As for his clinical expertise, Dr. Novak’s path follows a winding road with lots of advanced training and accolades along the way.
-He is a voracious reader and a conscientious student of his profession, having extensively studied countless advanced services like laser therapy, Six Month Smiles, Snap On Smile, dental implants, and more.
+Following my formal education, I served in the U.S. Navy Dental Corps for five years.
+As for clinical expertise, my path follows a winding road with lots of advanced training and accolades along the way.
+I am a voracious reader and a conscientious student of my profession, having extensively studied countless advanced services like laser therapy, Six Month Smiles, Snap On Smile, dental implants, and more.

 Here are a few high points: